 The Importance of a Mobile-Friendly Website

 Why is that important?
 Because if Facebook users are clicking over to your medical or dental website from a mobile device, your site needs to have a mobile-friendly design to give those users the best possible viewing experience.
 This goes for Google and Yahoo users too, as well as anyone who is visiting your site to find the information they are looking for.
+The gradual (yet rapid) integration of mobile devices into our society has had an impact on virtually every aspect of the Internet, including how websites are seen and experienced, how they are ranked on search engines, and the overall technological and stylistic approach to their design.

 We’ve been sounding the alarms about the mobile revolution here at Rosemont Media for many years, and the reason is simple: smartphones and tablet computers have changed the game, and we all have to change with it.
-The gradual (yet rapid) integration of mobile devices into our society has had an impact on virtually every aspect of the Internet, including how websites are seen and experienced, how they are ranked on search engines, and the overall technological and stylistic approach to their design.

-User Experience and Search Engine Ranking

 The benefits of mobile-friendly, responsive websites are almost too numerous to count.
+Read on for more information about the importance of a mobile-friendly website.

+Website Traffic and Search Engine Ranking

-The user experience is significantly improved, the design and interactive technology are smooth and fluid, in-depth content isn’t sacrificed for a smaller screen.
+As such, the user experience is significantly improved, the design and interactive technology are smooth and fluid, and in-depth content isn’t sacrificed for a smaller screen.
 With that in mind, upgrading to a responsive website is one of – if not the – most important things you can do for your website.

-Considering an upgrade to a mobile-friendly website design?
+Are you considering an upgrade to a mobile-friendly website design?
 The team at Rosemont Media is standing by to answer your questions.
 Contact us today to learn more about how we can enhance your online presence and give your website visitors the best experience they can find.